EvA: An Evidence-First Audio Understanding Paradigm for LALMs: Motivation: the Evidence Bottleneck

 Conditioned on fixed parameters after training, the inference-time forward pass is a composition of \emph{deterministic} mappings of $X$:

 Under this setting, the data-processing inequality (DPI) for deterministic functions implies

 We use Eq.~\eqref{eq:dpi} \emph{conceptually} to compare \emph{relative} evidence retention across stages and paths.
-Post-training that optimizes only the policy $\pi_\theta$ (e.g., SFT or GRPO, Group Relative Policy Optimization) can improve how well the model \emph{uses} evidence already present in $O$, but it does not \emph{restore} acoustic evidence that was lost upstream along $X\!\to\!H\!\to\!O$.
+Post-training that optimizes only the policy $\pi_\theta$ (e.g., SFT or RL) can improve how well the model \emph{uses} evidence already present in $O$, but it does not \emph{restore} acoustic evidence that was lost upstream along $X\!\to\!H\!\to\!O$.
 This observation motivates architectural choices that preserve acoustic evidence before the LLM (see Sec.~\ref{subsec:implications}).
 A derivation of \eqref{eq:dpi} under fixed parameters appears in Appendix~\ref{app:iflow-derivations}.